daimlertruck/dt-ui/README.md

 - `yarn clean` - Clean up all `node_modules` and `dist` folders (runs each package's clean script)
 - `yarn format` - Format all TypeScript, TypeScript with JSX, and Markdown files based on prettier
 - `yarn test` - Run tests for all packages
-- 🚧 `yarn changeset` - Generate a changeset
+- `yarn changesets:add` - Generates changesets based on conventional commits
-- 🚧 `yarn version-packages` - consumes all changesets, and updates to the most appropriate semver version based on those changesets.
+- `yarn changesets:version` - Consumes all changesets, and updates to the most appropriate semver version based on those changesets.
 It also writes changelog entries for each consumed changeset
+- `yarn changesets:tag` - Commits the newly created changelogs with the latest packages version and adds the git-tag as `<package-name>@<package-version>`
+- `yarn changesets:ci` - Runs the whole changesets flow, useful for pipelines to generate changesets, versioning and tags
 - 🚧 `yarn release` - Build all packages and run npm publish in each package that is of a later version than the one currently listed on npm

-## Apps & Packages
+### Apps & Packages

 This Turborepo includes the following packages and applications: